-Our Privacy and Data Protection Principles
+Privacy and Data Protection Principles

-OUR PRIVACY & DATA PROTECTION PRINCIPLES
+OUR DATA PRIVACY & DATA PROTECTION PRINCIPLES

-These principles are intended to help ensure that individuals whose data is used are not adversely affected by our research.
+Our principles are intended to help ensure that individuals whose data is used are not adversely affected by our research.
 Because of the constantly-evolving nature of data protection and privacy law, Global Pulse expects these principles to evolve based on experience, industry developments and the comments of interested parties.
 We would like to thank all those who provided their valuable commentary during the development of the above principles, and during our ongoing process of reviewing a more detailed set of guidelines.